 This is a wonderful time of year to explore the trails in Vilas County.
-The air is crisp, the trails are clear of snow and because the leaves have largely fallen, new vistas have opened up in the forest.
+The air is crisp and new vistas are opening up in the forest.
 Trails take on a new perspective this time of year and wildlife is easy to spot.

 There are some great tools that can help you get the most out of Vilas County’s outstanding trails.
-Vilas County publishes a free 23” x 38” map that includes a countywide map of trail locations as well as 59 individual trail maps.
-Get a copy of the map here.
-IPhone users: check out the free Map It Vilas County trails app.
-It will help you navigate 59 different Vilas County trails and works even without a cell signal.
+Vilas County publishes a free Silent Sports & Water Recreation Map that includes dozens of individual trail maps.
+Get a copy here.
+IPhone and Android users: check out the free Map It Vilas County trails app.
+It will help you navigate dozens of different Vilas County trails and works even without a cell signal.

-Here are five places to enjoy a spectacular November hike.
+Here are five places to enjoy a spectacular fall hike.
 They vary in length, and difficulty.

 Awassa Nature Preserve & Hiking Trail, St. Germain